8fold/laravel-markup/README.md

 ```

 In some cases, the classes and methods will be named the same and use similar, if not the same, argument list.

+## Details

+To create a common, helpful pattern all form controls are wrapped in a block-level element; usually a `fieldset` or `div`.
+This encapsulates a labelling element and one or more field inputs along with optional errors, short messaging, and counters.

+We define a form control as being one or more elements a user interacts with to enter data.
+Therefore, hidden inputs, buttons, and the form itself are not considered form controls.